ColdGrub1384/compile_ios/README.md

 This command line program for Mac sets needed environment variables for compilling a C project for iOS arm64.

+Great for build Python modules with C shared libraries.

 ## Requirements

 macOS 10.9+ with Xcode and command line tools installed.